Creating a values-driven organisation

 Performance Partnership Program

-DoT's Performance Partnership Program (PPP) provides a framework for all employees and people managers to have ongoing discussions about performance objectives, measures and learning, and development needs to ensure they are set up for success.
+DoTís Performance Partnership Program (PPP) provides a framework for all employees and people managers to have ongoing discussions about performance objectives, measures and learning and development needs to ensure all employees are set up for success.

-- 100 per cent of DoT employees had a current Individual Performance Plan;
+- 100 per cent of DoT employees have a current Individual Performance Plan.

-- 100 per cent of DoT employees had a current Individual Learning and Development Plan; and
+- 100 per cent of DoT employees have a current Learning and Development Plan.

-- 99 per cent of DoT employees who completed a performance review discussion were assessed as "meeting expectations".
+- 98 per cent of DoT employees have been assessed as meeting expectations.

 DoT recognises that a diverse and inclusive workforce helps us understand the needs of our diverse community as we strive to deliver the best transport services and solutions.

-DoT's Workforce Diversity Plan 2016-2020 aims to further improve outcomes for employees from diverse groups.
-The Plan outlines initiatives to help raise awareness of the benefits of a diverse workforce and provide opportunities to diversity groups, specifically in relation to the employment and retention of Aboriginal and Torres Strait Islander people, people with disability and women in leadership.
+DoTís Workforce Diversity Plan 2016-2020 aims to further improve outcomes for employees from diverse groups.
+The plan outlines initiatives to help raise awareness of the benefits of a diverse workforce and provide opportunities to diversity groups, specifically in relation to the employment and retention of Aboriginal and Torres Strait Islander peoples, people with disability and women in leadership.

-The following was achieved in 2017-18 to support the implementation of the plan:
+In 2018-19, the following was implemented in support of the plan:

-- All DoT employees were encouraged to participate in significant events such as National Reconciliation Week, Disability Awareness Week, Harmony Week, NAIDOC and International Women's Day.
+- All DoT employees were encouraged to participate in significant events such as National Reconciliation Week, Disability Awareness Week, Harmony Week, NAIDOC and International Womenís Day.

-- DoT continued to successfully participate in the Public Sector Commission Aboriginal Traineeship Program, welcoming two trainees anticipated to successfully complete their Certificate III in Government (Administration) by September 2018.
-Two trainees from the 2016-17 program intake are continuing their careers with DoT.
+- DoT continued to successfully participate in the Public Sector Commission Aboriginal Traineeship Program, with two trainees completing their Certificate III in Government (Administration).

-- Mandatory cultural awareness training continues to be part of the DoT induction and onboarding program, to help employees work more effectively with colleagues and customers from diverse backgrounds.
+- Mandatory Cultural Awareness training continued to be part of the DoT induction and onboarding program.
+This training helps employees to work more effectively with colleagues and customers from diverse backgrounds.
 In addition, regional specific Cultural Awareness training is occurring with local providers.

-- Online discrimination and harassment training was made mandatory and included in the DoT induction and onboarding program.
-This training is to ensure all employees and managers are aware of their obligations in the prevention of and response to behaviour of this kind.
+- Online discrimination and harassment training remained mandatory and was included in the DoT induction and onboarding program to ensure all employees and managers are aware of their obligations in preventing and responding to behaviour of this kind.

 Employee Perception Survey

-To continue to improve DoT's culture and employee engagement, the results of the Public Sector Employee Perception Survey informed four specific priority areas for the whole of DoT:
+To continue to improve DoTís culture and employee engagement, the results of the Public Sector Employee Perception Survey informed four specific priority areas for the whole of DoT:

 - Appropriate workplace behaviour;